amethyst/dwarf_seeks_fortune/brainstorm.md

 # Brainstorm ideas:
 Here are some ideas for the game.

-## Implement first:
-These tools are very basic puzzle elements that are applicable in many situations.
-They should be implemented first.
-- A tool that can break one block deep horizontally
-- A tool that can break two blocks deep horizontally
-- A tool that can break one block deep vertically
-- A tool that can break two blocks deep vertically
 ## Miscellaneous ideas:
 - Tools
     - Pushable block.
 Can be pushed around to serve as a stepping stone to access a previously inaccessible location.
 Can only be pushed horizontally or made to fall downwards.